ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 to think of us, and will not remember or
 lisp &#x27;our names.
 Who that reads the above, will not feel
-its force and truth and heave a sig
+its force and truth and heave a sigh
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://newspapers.digitalnc.org/images/iiif/batch_ncu_DemPRal2n_ver01%2Fdata%2F1859020501%2F0038.jp2/pct:37.746440,7.894737,14.156627,18.078242/!600,600/0/default.jpg"/>
 </td>